Batalin-Vilkovisky algebra structure on Poisson manifolds with diagonalizable modular symmetry: Poincar e duality, Koszul duality and deformation quantization

 Let $V$ be a finite-dimensional (possibly graded) vector space over $k$.
 Denote by $TV$ the free algebra generated by $V$ over $k$; that is, $TV$ is the tensor algebra generated by $V$.
-Suppose $R$ is a subspce of $V\otimes V$, and let $(R)$ be the two-sided ideal generated by $R$ in $TV$, then the quotient algebra $A:= TV/(R)$ is called a {\it quadratic algebra}.
-Let $A^!$ and $A^{\ac}$ be the quadratic dual algebra and coalgebra respectively.
+Suppose $R$ is a subspace of $V\otimes V$, and let $(R)$ be the two-sided ideal generated by $R$ in $TV$, then the quotient algebra $A:= TV/(R)$ is called a {\it quadratic algebra}.
+Let $A^!$ be the quadratic dual algebra of $A$; that is, $A^!=TV^*/(R^{\perp})$, where $R^{\perp}=\{r^*\in V^*\otimes V^*|r^*(R)=0\}$.
+Let $A^{\ac}$ be the linear dual of $A^!$, called the quadratic dual coalgebra of $A$.
 Choose a set of basis $\{e_i\}$ for $V$, and let $\{e_i^*\}$ be their duals in $V^*$.
 There is a natural chain complex associated to $A$, called the {\it Koszul complex}:

-where for any $r\otimes f\in A\otimes A^{\ac}$, $\delta(r\otimes f)=\displaystyle\sum_i e_ir\otimes\Sigma^{-1}e_i^*f$.
+where for any $r\otimes f\in A\otimes A^{\ac}$, $\delta(r\otimes f)=\displaystyle\sum_i e_ir\otimes e_i^*f$.

 \begin{definition}[Koszul algebra] A quadratic algebra $A=TV/(R)$ is called Koszul if the Koszul chain complex \eqref{Koszul_complex} is acyclic. \end{definition}

 A typical example of Koszul algebras what we use throughout the paper is the polynomial algebra $A=k[x_1,\cdots, x_n]$, whose Koszul dual is the exterior algebra $A^!=\Lambda(\xi_1,\cdots,\xi_n)$.